openenergi/flex-device-sdk-java/README.md

 ### Sending a Message

-Refer to *Message.md* for details on the different message types.
+Refer to [Message Format Specification](https://github.com/openenergi/flex-device-sdk-java/blob/master/Messages.md) for details on the different message types.

 **Reading**